Fliplet/fliplet-cli/docs/API/fliplet-shortcode.md

 #### Register a nested shortcode

-Pass the `child: true` attribute in the shortcode definition to register the shortcode as a nested shortcode for other components.
+Pass the `child: true` attribute in the shortcode definition to register the shortcode as a nested shortcode for other shortcodes.

 ```js
 Fliplet.Shortcode('greet', {